matanp06/snake-game/README.md

 # My Snake Game!
-In this project i decided to build the well known snake game using react.
+In this project I decided to build the well known snake game using react.

 ## The Game's goal
 Eat all the apples that spawns in the board.